cb-nw-3/m3-1-node--introduction/__lecture/lecture-1-introduction.md

 - These reside inside of the `node_modules` folder.
 - You can import node modules the `yarn` command.

+* framework is a type of modual
+* only single module.exports (Alway "modual. in front on "exports)

 ```
 // example (this will add the 'moment' module)
 yarn add moment